-Self-released in 18.03.2001 as a demo CD-R (find the cover artwork in the archive), while most songs were available for free (MP3) on the Makunouchi Bento Besonic.com
+Self-released in 18.03.2001 as a demo CD-R, while most songs were available for free (MP3) on the Makunouchi Bento Besonic.com

 Remastered and released in 01.02.2003 by Retinascan, as CD-R. Might be still available for purchase here: